sule-inwunoba/sule-inwunoba/README.md

 # Hello, I'm Sule A. Inwunoba
 <a href="https://linkedin.com/in/sule-inwunoba"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+## Brief Introduction
-I am a dedicated cybersecurity professional with a profound interest in technology and a dedication to solving complex problems.
+I am a dedicated security professional with a profound interest in technology and a dedication to solving complex problems.
 I am passionate about protecting organizations and individuals from ever-evolving cyber threats.
-With a strong foundation in SQL and Python, I’ve applied these skills across various projects to develop robust security solutions and systems.
+With a strong foundation in SQL and Python and a security mindset, I’ve applied these skills across various projects to develop robust security solutions and systems.

 ## Objective